phu0ngng/nccl/doc/source/env.rst

 (iii) there is at most one GPU per process.

 User buffer registration may reduce the number of data copies between user buffers and the internal buffers of NCCL.
-The user buffers will be automatically de-registered when the CUDA Graphs are torn down.
+The user buffers will be automatically de-registered when the CUDA Graphs are destroyed.

 Value accepted
 ^^^^^^^^^^^^^^